 So, volunteers took out a single chair, and inmates of the institute replaced the foam, springs, and upholstery and painted the metal back.
 In the end, the price for Reel’s team to reupholster a single seat was nearly three times less than the market value restoration.
 Once FHI had a contract with the institute to refurbish the chairs, the campaign Save-a-Seat was created.
 Since then, families and businesses around the area have donated funds to renovate each row of theatre seats.
 Since it took about four to six weeks to complete one seat, this project took nearly three years.

 "There were many volunteers and individuals involved in the Save-a-Seat campaign," said Shilts.
 "Through dismantling, refurbishing, and reinstalling the seats, we have learned how each part of the seat works.
 When something breaks, we can fix it on the spot."

 The Artcraft has seen drastic transformation since the early 2000s.
 Every weekend the lights flick on, the marque twinkles, the neon glows, and people from near and far flow through the doors.
 In the Artcraft, time stops; friends and strangers sit next to one another, eat buttered popcorn, and get lost in the enchanted world of the movies in a century-old theatre that won back its sparkle.

 "Part of the movie industry is about believing what you see on the screen.
 Another part of it is the environment within which you watch it, and the Artcraft's environment is still here," said Shilts.
 "The idea of preservation is that you can be part of something in your town.
 Or, you can bring people to it and say, 'You haven't seen anything like this before.' "

-Megan Stephens is a writer and storyteller who lives in Franklin, IN.
+Megan Elaine is a writer and storyteller who lives in Franklin, IN.